clowa/Detektivspiel/README.md

 **via GUI**

 How to import the SQL dump depends on the used tool.
-Mostly you only need to open the file and run the Query.
+Most times you only need to open the file and run the Query.

 ## Run the programm
 This project was developed at school with Visual Studio.